 These sessions were built around contexts specific to New York State and Technology.
-All sessions featured hands on learning with technology, including computers with internet connections, and time to collaborate with others in the field.
+All sessions featured hands-on learning with technology, including computers with internet connections, and time to collaborate with others in the field.

-Good news reading lovers
+Good news for reading lovers

 One chapter a day may keep the Grim Reaper away (or at least a bit longer).

-Yale University researchers recently found that that “people who read books were experiencing a twenty percent reduction in mortality risk during the following decade in comparison to non-reading individuals (Social Science and Medicine).
+Yale University researchers recently found that “people who read books were experiencing a twenty percent reduction in mortality risk during the following decade in comparison to non-reading individuals (Social Science and Medicine).

 These findings were published after a longitudinal ‘Health & Retirement’ study that was sponsored and supported by the U.S. National Institute on Aging.
-The researchers looked at almost 4,000 individuals (all of which were 50 and up) that were classified into into 3 groups: group 1 didn’t read at all, group 2 who were reading up to 4 hours per week, and group 3 who were reading more than 4 hours per week.
+The researchers looked at almost 4,000 individuals (all of which were 50 and up) that were classified into 3 groups: group 1 didn’t read at all, group 2 who were reading up to 4 hours per week, and group 3 who were reading more than 4 hours per week.

 The researchers found remarkable outcomes: the group that was reading books over four hours per week survived nearly 2 years longer than the group that never touched a book.
 The study accounted for variable influences like income, health status, and education, and the result was that those individuals who were reading more than 4 hours per week were more than 20 percent less likely to pass away during the decade-long period.
 The group that was reading read up to 4 hours a week (a half hour per day on average) were more than 15 percent less likely to die over the coming decade.